konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 ### 9. what is the difference between having and where clause?
 __WHERE__ and __HAVING__ both filters out records based on one or more conditions.
 The difference are:
 - WHERE clause can only be applied on a static non-aggregated column whereas HAVING on aggregated columns
-- Having clause always comes after where clause
+- HAVING clause always comes after WHERE clause
-- Where clause can be used on select, insert and update statements but having is only used on select
+- WHERE clause can be used on select, insert and update statements but having is only used on select
 - Aggregate functions cannot be used in the WHERE clause, unless it is in a sub query contained in a HAVING clause, whereas, aggregate functions can be used in Having clause

 __Note__: Having clause acts like where clause when there is no group by clause.